polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 take any arguments, but can only be invoked by an already authenticated user, implying you'll need to pass in your JWT token to it in the Authorization HTTP header as a _"Bearer"_ token.
 If the JWT token is not valid the endpoint will return a 401 status code with _"Access denied"_ as its message.
 This endpoints is intended for you to consume from your own code.

-## Bazar endpoints
+## Plugins endpoints

 These are endpoints related to the Bazar somehow, allowing you to install new Bazar modules, and check which Bazar modules have already been installed.
 The Bazar is a micro service _"AppStore"_ for your Magic server, allowing your Magic server to install backend modules on the fly, resulting in having some backend micro service installed into your backend, without interrupting normal usage.

-**Notice** - None of these endpoints are really intended to be consumed by your own code, but only for internal usage by Magic itself.
+None of these endpoints are really intended to be consumed by your own code, but only for internal usage by Magic itself.

 ### GET magic/system/bazar/app-manifests